-The dirt rake, also known as a “garden-rake”.
+The dirt rake, is also known as a “garden rake”.
 It has a long handle and a straight solid steel head and tines.
 You can use it to loosen soil and break up dirt clods after turning or tilling the soil.
 It is often used as the final step in the preparation of garden beds for planting.
 A garden rake is not suitable for raking leaves, as the tines are rigid and inflexible.
 It is essential for flower gardeners or seasonal vegetable growers.

 The price of dirt rakes can be ranging from $20 to $60.

 A landscaping rake looks a lot like an overpowered garden rake.
 It is not designed to rake up leaves or break up dirt clods.
 It is used to level large areas of soil and give a precise grade to a yard.

 The landscaping rake has a head that is 30- to 46 inches wide.
 The metal tines are at a 90-degree angle to the long, straight handle.
 Its head is usually made of durable and lightweight aluminum, while its handle can be made of wood or fiberglass.
 However, maneuvering this large rake is difficult because it has a large head.
 A padded grip is best for the most comfortable handling.

 A landscape rake may cost from $50 to $100.